London Underground rolling stock: Isle of Wight

 Although the Isle of Wight is approximately 80 mi south of London, its railway has used tube trains since 1967.
 In the early 1960s it was proposed to close the island's whole railway network, but the route from to was kept as buses could not cope with the summer holiday traffic.
 Updating the system was necessary, but tunnels on the island required rolling stock 10 in lower than the standard main line stock.
 The line was electrified and forty-three cars of Standard Stock were purchased by British Rail, delivered in the spring of 1967 and ready for that summer season.

 These trains were replaced in 1989 by 1938 Stock, refurbished and formed into two-car units.
 In January 2021 the 1938 Stock was withdrawn from service.
-The line is currently (as at May 2021) undergoing engineering works (including platform height raising) to allow more recent London Underground D78 Stock to operate.
-These heavily refurbished train sets are known of as the and (after some delays caused by software issues) entered service in November 2021.
+The line underwent engineering works (including platform height raising, and the restoration of a previously removed passing loop) to allow more recent London Underground D78 Stock to operate.
+These heavily refurbished train sets are classified as the and (after some delays caused by software issues) entered service in November 2021.
+Five units are in service on the island, each formed of two cars.